The formation of a nuclear-spin dark state in silicon

 \section{Acknowledgments}

 We thank Lisa F. Edge of HRL Laboratories, LLC. for the epitaxial growth of the SiGe material and Elliot J. Connors for device fabrication.
-This work was sponsored by the Army Research Office under grants W911NF-17-1-0260 and W911NF-19-1-0167, and by the National Science Foundation under grant OMA 1936250 and DMR-1941673.
+This work was sponsored by the Army Research Office under grants W911NF-17-1-0260 (J.M.N.) and W911NF-19-1-0167 (J.M.N.), and by the National Science Foundation under grant OMA 1936250 (X.C. and J.M.N.) and DMR-1941673 (H.Y.W. and J.M.N.).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.